TypeStrong/tsify/README.md

 # changelog

+* 0.6.0 - Updated to TypeScript 1.1 compiler.
 * 0.5.2 - Bugfix for 0.5.1 for files not included with expose.
 * 0.5.1 - Handled *.d.ts files passed as entries.
 Fix for files included with expose.
 * 0.5.0 - Updated to Browserify 6.x.